 The words “don’t go” were stuck in my throat as I scrambled to my feet.

 Before I knew what was happening, he had me pinned down on the couch and I can still remember is crushing weight.
 In my panicked frenzy, I somehow managed to get away.
-Straight up two flights of stairs, I ran clutching the waist of him pajama bottoms.
+Straight up two flights of stairs, I ran clutching the waist of my pajama bottoms.
 I hid under the covers of where I would be sleeping that night; except, I didn’t sleep.
 I sobbed quietly, gripped by the fear that Johnny would try again.
 Luckily, he did not.

 Memory is a funny thing.
 Somehow, for awhile I was able to get passed